 Heather provides administrative support to the Minister and is the

 friendly voice and face that will greet you!
-Coming up on 20 years as a church secretary originally starting at Lincoln Road United.
-Heather currently also works at Emmanuel United Church.
+She's coming up on 20 years as a church secretary, originally starting at Lincoln Road United.

 I’m a paragraph.
 Double click here or click Edit Text to add some text of your own or to change the font.
 This is the place for you to tell your site visitors a little bit about you and your services.